mirrorwarp/docs/docs/website/cloud-variables.md

 # Cloud Variables

-TurboWarp has its own cloud variable server independent of Scratch.
+MirrorWarp has its own cloud variable server independent of Scratch.

 Some things to keep in mind: